 Use Storage Bins for Outdoor Gear

 We LOVE using storage bins to keep our stuff organized.
 Some of our favorite totes that have held up are the Rubbermaid Roughneck totes (going on 10+ years on some).
 We also like the Greenmade Heavy Duty Storage Totes.
 The Greenmade are a harder, rigid plastic where the Rubbermaids have a little more flex to them.
-Both are the best camping gear storage bins.
+Both are great options!

-Both are durable!
-The Greenmade lids have cracked when sat on, so don’t use them as a seat ;).
+Both are also pretty durable, however the Greenmade lids have cracked when sat on, so don’t use them as a seat.
 Neither are water or air tight, but do a good job of keeping the elements out!

-Not only is a tower of totes and boxes unsightly, its very unsafe too.
-You don’t want your little one try to summit Mt.
-StorageTote and create an earthquake.
-Only stack bins 2 high (maybe 3 of the Greenmades since they stack very well) or invest in some shelving.
-Shelves also save you the bin shuffle every time you need the one on the bottom, which is EVERY time.
+Reminder: Not only is a tower of totes and boxes unsightly, its very unsafe too.
+You don’t want your little one try and summit Mt.
+StorageTote and create an avalanche.
+Only stack bins 2 high (maybe 3 of the Greenmade since they stack very well) or invest in some shelving.
+Shelves also save you the bin shuffle every time you need the one on the bottom, which seems to be EVERY time.

 I’m a big fan of the bin method – makes grabbing and going much easier for a trip!